-Restraining Order Violation in California – Penal Code 273.6 PC
+Restraining Order Lawyers Explain Restraining Order Violations in California – Penal Code 273.6 PC

-What is a Restraining Order in California? – Overview
+Are You Seeking a Restraining Order Lawyer in California?

 Restraining or criminal protective orders are court-issued mandates, which are used to protect victims from being physically abused, intimidated, stalked or harassed.
 The restraining orders forbid individuals from making any type of contact with the alleged victim, including phone calls, text messages and emails.
 Restraining orders also prevent indirect communication such as sending a message through a third party.
-However, the no-contact order does permit a person’s lawyer to retain the services of an investigator and contact the protected individual for interviewing him or her as part of the defense.
+If you are being charged for violating this order, you need to hire an experienced restraining order attorney right away.

 How Can You Be Found Guilty of Violation of a Restraining or Protective Order?